balfieri/aws/README.md

 1. Create a separate AWS (root) account for each GROUP of users who need to work on the same stuff.
 I prefer multiple accounts rather than one account with lots of complicated boundaries inside the account.
 It's just less error-prone.
 Use one VPC within each account.
 Keep it simple.

 2. Use SSH as the main mechanism for connecting to instances.
 Even VNC can be run through SSH tunnels.
 I trust SSH.
-In a later section, I will show you how to harden SSH on your instances so that hackers have no chance getting in.
+In a later section, I will show you how to harden SSH on your instances so that hackers have no chance of getting in.

 3. Create a special group within each AWS root account for admins of that account.
 Call it "admins".
 Only these users may perform administrative actions for the account.
-Only they have SSH keys that allow them to SSH to instances as "admin" - the only sudo-capable Linux username.
-Do not allow root or ec2-user logins to instances.
+Only they have SSH keys that allow them to SSH to instances as "admin" which will be the only sudo-capable Linux username.

 4. Create a different group within each account for non-admin users.
 These users may not perform any administrative chores, not even creating their own instances.
 They may only SSH to existing instances using non-admin Linux usernames and associated SSH keys.
-For people who need to be members of both admin and non-admin groups, make sure they use different user identities.
-The same holds for people who need to be associated with multiple AWS root accounts.
+For persons who need to be members of both admin and non-admin groups, make sure they use different user identities.
+The same holds for persons who need to be associated with multiple AWS root accounts.

 ## Set Up Your Local PC for AWS Command Line